-Ibrahim Ibrahim, M.D., is an Associate Professor of Internal Medicine at UT Southwestern, and a faculty member in the Division of Hematology and Oncology.
+Ibrahim Ibrahim, M.D., is an Associate Professor in the Department of Internal Medicine at UT Southwestern Medical Center and a member of the Division of Hematology and Oncology.
 His clinical interests include thrombosis, hemostasis, and thrombocytopenic disorders.

 Prior to joining the UT Southwestern faculty in 2018, he was an Assistant Professor of Internal Medicine at Houston Methodist Hospital in the Texas Medical Center.